wolfheros/Git-Lesson/readme.txt

-git is a Free version app
+Git is a distributed version control system.
-git is a free software
+Git is free software.